Rextle/Rextle-s_TOS/README.md

-# Rextle-s_TOS
+# RextlesPages
-A document containing my full TOS, please check it first before considering any commissions.
+A document containing my full TOS and waitlist.
--My commission terms of service-
+Ill be updating it with more if i need to.